Living in Istanbul

 Public Transport to and from KU Main and West Campus:

-There are 2 public bus options and one minibus that have service to and from campus.
+There are two public bus options and one minibus that have service to and from campus.

 - The public bus that enters all the way into main campus is 154.
+However, 154 only works on weekdays.
 Public bus 150 can be used for West Campus but it does not enter the main campus; it leaves passengers outside of the university security gate.
 If you take 150, you can use 154, a dolmuş, shuttle or ride in someone’s car to enter the campus or just walk.
-It’s about a 10 minute walk depending on your tempo.
-154 runs between Haci Osman Metro station and Koc University Main Campus via downtown Sariyer and West Campus
+It’s about a 10 minute walk depending on your speed.
+154 runs between Haci Osman Metro station and Koc University Main Campus via downtown Sariyer and West Campus.
+For the most up-to-date time tables, you can visit the İETT website and enter the number of the bus in the search box, or check the KU transportation page here.

 You need an Istanbul Card for any public transport method except for dolmus.
 Istanbul card is a machine readable tap card used on almost all modes of public transit in Istanbul.

 - What is Dolmus?
-Dolmus (doll-moosh) accepts cash and it picks-up and drops-off passengers not only at bus stops but simply anywhere.
+Dolmus (doll-moosh) is a mini-bus service that accepts cash and it picks-up and drops-off passengers not only at bus stops but simply anywhere.
 A Dolmus doesn’t have a STOP button like city buses.
 When you approach your destination, just yell up to the driver: Musait bir yerde lutfen – that is “Muusayeet beer yehrdeh lootphen” or you can also yell “Inacek var lufen!” as it is easier.
+The dolmus on Main Campus arrive about every 20 minutes, and they wait by the Main Campus bus stop.

 If you are using an Istanbul Card remember to have money in the card.
-Refill machines are available at Subway stations and outside Yapi Kredi Bank on the main campus on -1st floor.
+Refill machines are available at Subway stations and outside Yapi Kredi Bank on the -1st floor of the Student Center on MainCampus.

 Nearby Taxi Stations